renenw/relay/README.md

 1. Submissions (HTTP or UDP) are initially written out as JSON files in the IN directory.
 2. Node reacts to these new files, copying them into a WIP directory.
-3. From the WIP directory, they are pushed, via HTTP, to an AWS Gateway.
+3. From the WIP directory, they are pushed first to MQTT (if configured), and then, via HTTP, to an AWS Gateway.
 4. Failures are moved to a RETRY directory, and periodically reattempted.
 5. You probably want to delete files that have been successfully processed.
 I use a cron (see below)/